-People are constantly looking for an ideal weight loss product, so we decided to take a look at Carb Ease to see if it stands up to the hype.
-We looked at the ingredients, the customer service of the company, and the clinical reviews.
-Then we read hundreds of user comments and reviews to try and reach a consensus.
-Here is the condensed version of our findings; hopefully it will help you reach a decision.
+People are constantly looking for an ideal weight-loss product, so we decided to take a look at Carb Ease to see if it stands up to the hype.
+We looked at the ingredients, side effects, customer service and clinical reviews.
+Then, we read hundreds of user comments and reviews to try and reach a consensus.
+Finally, we summarized and condensed so you have the bottom line.

-First of all, Carb Ease is a dietary supplement containing a mixture of Phase 2 ® white kidney bean extract (seed–Phaseolus vulgaris), ID-alG™ extract (brown seaweed–Ascophyllum nodosum), green coffee extract (Svetol ®) (fruit–Coffea canephora robusta P.), gelatin, grape seed extract, microcrystalline cellulose, silicon dioxide, and magnesium stearate.
-When a user takes 2 pills 15 minutes before the largest meal of the day, the product supposedly supports weight loss by stopping the absorption of fats and maintaining healthy glucose levels.
+First of all, Carb Ease is a dietary supplement containing a mixture of Phase 2 ® white kidney bean extract 500mg, brown seaweed 400mg, green coffee extract 200mg, Svetol, gelatin, grape seed extract, microcrystalline cellulose, silicon dioxide and magnesium stearate.
+When a user takes 2 pills 15 minutes before the largest meal of the day, the product supposedly supports weight-loss by stopping the absorption of fats and maintaining healthy glucose levels.

 One of the first things we noticed about Carb Ease was the cost.
-“If you take the pill as directed, it’s possible that you will see some results,” said our research editor, “but at $37.95 for 60 capsules, a consumer should require a substantial amount of evidence that the product will work.
-Adding almost $40.00 a month to the budget can be a lot for an unproven pill.”
+“If you take the pill as directed, it’s possible that you will see some results,” said our Research Editor, “But, at $37.95 for 60 capsules, a consumer may want a substantial amount of evidence that the product will work.”

 “Not worth the money,” said another.